Jerry-Ma/macana2/port/README.md

 To port an algorithm:

-1. Open an issue "Port stage func ...", or some other sensible name
+1. (optional) Open an issue "Port some func in some stage ...", or some other sensible name.
-2. Label the issue with "citlali-port"
+   This step can be omitted, if you prepare to contribute code via pull request.
+In that case any discussion will be done in the body of the pull request and the pull request is essentially the issue.
+This is to reduce cluttering
-2. Create a feature branch "feature/x-port-xxx-xxx"
+2. Create a feature branch "feature/x-port-xxx-xxx". x should be the issue number in (1) if done, or 5, which is the number of "master" issue
-3. Open a pull request of the feature branch to the develop branch, include "resolves #x" in the pull request body to signal a reference to the issue related
+3. Open a pull request of the feature branch to the develop branch, include "resolves #x" in the pull request body to signal a reference to the issue related.
 4. Write and commit the code to the feature branch
 5. Notify the code reviewer to review upon finish
 6. Work back-and-forth with reviewer to address any problems